maciejpirog/cpp-effects/doc/refman.md

 :memo: [`cpp-effects/clause-modifiers.h`](refman-clause-modifiers.md) - Modifiers that force specific shapes of command clauses in handlers:

+- [`NoManage`](refman-clause-modifiers.md#nomanage-modifier) - Command clause that does not memory-manage the handler.

 - [`NoResume`](refman-clause-modifiers.md#noresume-modifier) - Command clause that does not use its resumptions.

 - [`Plain`](refman-clause-modifiers.md#plain-modifier) - Command clause that interprets a command as a function (i.e., a self- and tail-resumptive clause).